verrazzano/docs/content/en/docs/about/architecture.md

 Applications that conform to the [Open Application Model (OAM)]({{< relref "/docs/about/verrazzanooam/_index.md" >}}) specification are deployed within the service mesh.
 Their close proximity to other components allows for significant automation and configuration benefits.

 Other application types are deployed in the Kubernetes cluster.
 They can still use Verrazzano features but may require additional configuration.
 Whichever application types you use, they'll benefit from Verrazzano's comprehensive management solution.

 ## Multicluster support

 You can use Verrazzano in single and multicluster Kubernetes environments.
-In a multicluster environment, there is an *admin* cluster which is the central management point for deploying and monitoring applications, and one or more *managed* clusters which look to the admin cluster for configurations.
+In a multicluster environment, there is an *admin* cluster, which is the central management point for deploying and monitoring applications, and one or more *managed* clusters, which look to the admin cluster for configurations.

-Verrazzano is installed on every cluster; admin clusters are installed with either a dev or prod profile, while managed clusters use a managed-cluster profile which has fewer components enabled by default and requires registration to an admin cluster.
+Verrazzano is installed on every cluster; admin clusters are installed with either a `dev` or `prod` profile, while managed clusters use a `managed-cluster` profile which has fewer components enabled by default and requires registration to an admin cluster.
 See [Installation Profiles]({{< relref "/docs/setup/install/profiles/_index.md" >}}) for details.

 After registration, a managed cluster submits logging and metrics data to its admin cluster, and receives configuration instructions in turn, over HTTPS.